 An overview of our Cost of Goods Sold feature can be found HERE

-Please note: The Cost of Goods Sold and FBA Inventory Valuation features are available as part of our Standard plan and higher.
+Please note: The Cost of Goods Sold and FBA Inventory Valuation features are available as part of our Starter plan and higher.

 To enable this feature you will need to go to your A2X account settings page as shown below: